skytap/well-architected-framework/resiliency/migrations.md

 ## Considerations for Migration

-The following section provides an overview of Skytap on Azure Architecture and is used as a lens to assess the reliability of an environment deployed in Skytap.
+The following section provides an overview of {{site.SoA}} Architecture and is used as a lens to assess the reliability of an environment deployed in {{site.Brand}}.

 Migration Considerations include:

--   Skytap on Azure General Architecture
+-   {{site.SoA}} General Architecture

 -   Supported LPARs